 - have had a severe reaction to any of the ingredients in the vaccine or to a previous dose of the chickenpox vaccine

 Most medications can be taken at the same time as the shingles vaccine.
-Your GP will tell you whether any of this applies to you and can discuss any concerns.
+Your health professional, usually your immunisation nurse or GP will tell you whether any of this applies to you and can discuss any concerns.

 Does the shingles vaccine contain pork (porcine) gelatine?